cdsittampalam/documentation/docs/Fund Administration.md

 ### Start the Wizard

-From the Summary section in the holding page, click the Plus icon.
+From the Summary section in the Holdings page, click the Plus icon.

 ![](https://qredo.atlassian.net/wiki/download/attachments/81723458/change%20defaults%20on%20summary.png?api=v2)